Nubia: Egypt in Nubia

 11th Dynasty model of Nubian archers in the Egyptian army, from a tomb in Asyut (c.
 2130–1991 BC).

 11th Dynasty model of Egyptian soldiers from the tomb of Mesehti.

 In 2300 BC, Nubia was first mentioned in Old Kingdom Egyptian accounts of trade missions.
 The Egyptians referred to Lower Nubia as Wawat, Irtjet, and Setju, while they referred to Upper Nubia as Yam.
 Some authors believe that Irtjet and Setju could also have been in Upper Nubia.
-They referred to Nubians dwelling near the river as Nehasyu.
+They referred to Nubians dwelling near the river C-Group culture as Nehasyu, a term the C-group likely used for themselves as an ethnonym later borrowed by the Egyptians as a term for anyone south of Egypt.

 From Aswan, the southern limit of Egyptian control at the time, Egyptians imported gold, incense, ebony, copper, ivory, and exotic animals from tropical Africa through Nubia.
 Relations between the Egyptians and Nubians showed peaceful cultural interchange, cooperation, and mixed marriages.
 Nubian bowmen that settled at Gebelein during the First Intermediate Period married Egyptian women, were buried in Egyptian style, and eventually could not be distinguished from Egyptians.

 Older scholarship noted that some Egyptian pharaohs may have had Nubian ancestry.
 Richard Loban expressed the view that Mentuhotep II of the 11th Dynasty "was quite possibly of Nubian origin" and cited historical evidence which mentioned that Amenemhet I, founder of the 12th Dynasty, "had a Ta Seti or Nubian mother".
 Dietrich Wildung has argued that Nubian features were common in Egyptian iconography since the pre-dynastic era and that several pharaohs such as Khufu and Mentuhotep II were represented with these Nubian features.

+Pair of guardian statuettes, depicting Middle Kingdom pharaohs, presumably Senusret I or Amenemhat II, with the white crown of Upper Egypt (left), the other with the red crown of Lower Egypt.
+The 12th dynasty had origins in Ta-Seti, Upper Egypt/Lower Nubia.